 - Safety Town.
 We’re regulars at the Pak Fuk Road Safety Town in North Point.
 A mini roadway complete with traffic lights, flyovers, and walkways.
-Our boys love to go on the weekends to ride their bikes and scooters around in a safe and enclosed space.
+Don’t forget to bring bikes or scooters for your kids, if you don’t they will be pretty frustrated.
 Pro-tip–there’s a Frites not too far away; we stop there for dinner on our way home.

 I’m visiting Hong Kong soon; what advice and tips do you have?

 There are some misconceptions about Hong Kong, like what the culture’s like, isn’t it always humid, and are there clean beaches?
 Let’s start with some facts that are going to get you ready for your Hong Kong visit: